hazelcast/hazelcast/hazelcast-documentation/src/JCache-Eviction.md

 ### JCache Eviction

 Growing to an infinite size is in general not the expected behavior of caches.
-[Expiry Policies](#expirepolicy) is one way to prevent infinite growth but defining a meaningful expiration timeout is hard sometimes.
-Hazelcast JCache therefore provides the eviction feature.
+Implementing an [expiry policy](#expirepolicy) is one way to prevent the infinite growth but sometimes it is hard to define a meaningful expiration timeout.
+Therefore, Hazelcast JCache provides the eviction feature.
 Eviction offers the possibility to remove entries based on the cache size or amount of used memory
 (Hazelcast Enterprise Only) and not based on timeouts.

 #### General information